Buddhist Therapy, Life Coaching, Dharma Training

 Photo of a woman training in calm-abiding meditating at home, she practices the dharma and is quite happy with her life.

 While it's very true that there is tremendous value in meditating on the breath, however, concentration practices and stabilising meditations are only a small part of the foundation of our practice.
-"Concentration practices develop concentration, but they don't on their own yield insight or wisdom except sometimes by accident."

 A surprising majority of practitioners never get past meditating on their breath and get stuck there, which is why, many, even dedicated practitioners, don't make the dharma progress that they had hoped for and still struggle with core concepts such as karma, compassion, rebirth, emptiness, ethics in actual practice, which serve to hold them back and prevent further (or rapid) progress.

-I've learned that most people would rather not "breathe into, and rest comfortably," with their anxiety if they knew it was entirely possible for them to be entirely free of fear altogether (or anger, or anguish, et cetera).
+This can be fixed!
+Happiness and inner-peace is not a spiritual fantasy, but it will always remain that way if you can't move past breathing or awareness meditation.
+And I've learned that most people would rather not "breathe into, and rest comfortably," with their anxiety if they knew it was entirely possible for them to be entirely free of fear altogether (or anger, or anguish, et cetera).

-What people are missing is that mindfulness meditation is but a single piece (the first piece) of a larger puzzle that will enable you to not only be aware of your thoughts and emotions as they arise, but more importantly, how to steer and guide them toward conditions that create peace-of-mind and resilience.
+What people often miss is that mindfulness meditation is just one piece (the first piece) of a larger puzzle that enables you to not only be aware of your thoughts and emotions as they arise, but also, more importantly, how to steer and guide them toward conditions that foster peace of mind and resilience.
 Because merely being aware of your strong or repetitive thoughts or being with your breath isn't going to do much to transform how you relate to the thoughts and emotions that are the source of so much pain.
+Learning to rest with our thoughts through mindful meditation is but the first step in the process of genuinely developing sustainable happiness and peace of mind.

-With mettā
+With mettā,

 Michael Turner

-Buddhist Ācariya and Anagārika
+Buddhist Therapist and Coach

 Shakyamuni Gautama Buddha Meditating on the Dharma Being Peacefully